HomeLatest NewsIndustryRussia slaps US BigTech Google with $34 million fine for breaching competition rules

 Gazprom Media – a media conglomerate linked to state-controlled gas giant Gazprom – has been heavily promoting RuTube, its Russian alternative to YouTube, which has seen a sharp uptick in traffic since February.

 YouTube, which has blocked Russian state-funded media globally, is under heavy pressure from Russia’s communications regulator and politicians.
 Google stopped selling online advertising in Russia in early March but has kept some free services available.
-Its Russian subsidiary officially filed for bankruptcy after authorities seized its bank account, making it impossible to pay staff and vendors.
+Its Russian subsidiary officially filed for bankruptcy after authorities seized its account, making it impossible to pay staff and vendors.

 Get the day's headlines from Tech Observer straight in your inbox